A cultural capital

 - Weather forecast

 Ottawa (Ontario) K1A 0A9

 Visit the centre stage of Canadian democracy!
 Free guided tours are available daily.
 Tickets are available on a first-come, first-served basis at 90 Wellington Street (across the street from Parliament Hill).
 All groups of 10 or more must reserve in advance at parl.gc.ca/vis.
 Please note that tours may be re-routed or cancelled without notice due to parliamentary activity.
 Check online for tour times.

 Lady Dive Tours specializes in bilingual guided tours on both land and water!
-Hop aboard the Amphibus or one of our double-decker buses and discover over 75 attractions in our national capital, Ottawa, including museums, parks, embassies, Parliament Hill, the Prime Minister’s residence, Rideau Hall, the ByWard Market, and lots more.
+Hop aboard the Amphibus or one of the double-decker buses and discover over 75 attractions in the national capital, Ottawa, including museums, parks, embassies, Parliament Hill, the Prime Minister’s residence, Rideau Hall, the ByWard Market, and lots more.
 A unique historical and educational adventure awaits you!

 Gatineau (Québec) J8X 3G8